 - Pre-requisite: None

-- Co-requisite: Open to students not following Honours courses in French
+- Co-requisite: Open to students not following Honours courses in French.

 - Timetable: Timetable for the course

+The course aims to give students a basic knowledge of reading, listening, spoken and written skills in a dynamic and communicative way, through individual, pair and group work and accessible texts.
+The focus is on accuracy as well as communication.
 Students will be expected to use the range of resources available to them in the Language Centre and to communicate with native speakers wherever possible, in order to develop cultural competence.

 Upon successful completion of the course, students should be able to:

 - understand short, simple messages and announcements;

 - read short texts and find specific information;

 - write notes, messages and short personal letters.

 By the end of the course, students should be able to perform close to level A1.1 of the Common European Framework.

 Pair and team work, focussed listening, informal presentations, language awareness, cultural appreciation.